The magic of living in Palma16 January 2019

 I’m so excited to be writing about the magic of living in Palma!
 Why?
 Because I live here now, wahoo!
 Well, temporarily at least.
 So this blog is coming to you from lovely Majorca, where my boyfriend and I have set up home for the next few months.

 I’ve written before about my love of travelling and my hunt for a sunnier life abroad.
-While I love love love being at home with my family I just find English winters so harsh, the weather gets me down and it’s then that my eczema starts to flare up.
-Plus, I find the eating and drinking culture in the UK difficult to get my head around I don’t really drink much alcohol and I try to only eat foods I know will keep my eczema at bay, which can sometimes be easier to do abroad than back home.
+While I love love love being at home with my family I just find English winters so harsh, the weather gets me down and it’s then that my dry skin starts to flare up.
+Plus, I find the eating and drinking culture in the UK difficult to get my head around I don’t really drink much alcohol and I try to only eat foods I know will keep my dry skin at bay, which can sometimes be easier to do abroad than back home.

 What’s it like living in Palma?